Skip Navigation LinksTitle-V-Application-Narrative

 Child Health

-Surveillance: Throughout FY 2020ā€“21, CDPH/MCAH will monitor quantifiable characteristics to track the health of Californiaā€™s children as part of routine health surveillance efforts.
-This surveillance will focus on child health and health equity and how they are impacted by childhood poverty and the social determinants of health.
-The following indicators and measures listed in the table below are continuously and systematically collected, analyzed, and interpreted to guide program planning, implementation and evaluation of interventions.
-These indicators will be analyzed at the state and sub-state (where sample-size allowed) levels to identify specific improvement opportunities.
+CDPH/MCAH will monitor quantifiable characteristics to track the health of California children as part of routine health surveillance efforts.
+The indicators and measures listed in the table below are continuously and systematically collected, analyzed, and interpreted to guide program planning, implementation, and evaluation of interventions.
+These indicators will be analyzed at the state and sub-state (where sample-sizes allow) levels to identify specific improvement opportunities.

 Developmental screening National Survey of Childrenā€™s Health (NSCH); California Health Interview Survey (CHIS)

-Family resilienceā€‹ NSCH
+Family resilience NSCH

-Preventive dental visit
+Preventive dental visit NSCH

 Childhood flourishing NSCH

-Preventive Medical visit Local MCAH program data
+Preventive medical visit Local MCAH program data

 Insurance status and adequacy American Community Survey (ACS); NSCH

-Family and childhood povertyā€‹ ACS; Public Policy Institute of CA Poverty Measure
+Family and childhood poverty ACS; Public Policy Institute of CA Poverty Measure

 Food insecurity MIHA; KidsData; CHIS; NSCH